 “Everybody says they want to ride it, but honestly, I just want to see it,” says Rhoads, 37, who restores classic cars for a living.
 “I want to see that thing barrel.”

-It’s been nearly 29 months since the public got its first glimpse of the wave, courtesy of a video that immediately went viral among surfers around the globe.
+It’s been nearly three years since the public got its first glimpse of the wave, courtesy of a video that immediately went viral among surfers around the globe.
 Released by 11-time world champion Kelly Slater, the video revealed that he and a team of experts had built a wave pool at a secret location eventually identified in media reports as Lemoore, on a 20-acre plot of land that used to be the site of a man-made water-skiing pond.